ziukristian/WpfPostApp/README.md

 - Fetch 100 posts using a public API
 - Render each post in a separate square
 - Put each square into a 10x10 grid
-- Make it so, when a square is clicked, ID and User ID alternate their own rendering on the square
+- Make it so, when a square is clicked, ID and User ID alternate rendering on all the squares

 ## How to run
 Running it is quite simple since I've implemented a workflow to build and zip the exe file on release